aireytf/Week1-Challenge-Horiseon/README.md

 ## License

 As per the contents of this repository, this project is under an MIT license.
 As I initially created this repository without a license, I took the opportunity to figure out how to add one after a respository has already been created.
-This was as simple as adding a new file to the repository and selecting a license template, having givent the new file the name of LICENSE.
+This was as simple as adding a new file to the repository and selecting a license template (having given the new file the name LICENSE).